-- consequences of inactivity and the growing obesity epidemic in the United States. - 2) Communicate current physical activity recommendations. - 3) Discuss why it is important to listen to members of your local community. - 4) Determine what defines a community i.e. culture, language, geography. - 5) Define policy improvements, systems and environmental change as it relates to physical activity. - 6) Identify evidence-based strategies to support increased physical activity in your community. - 7) Identify ways to determine gaps and assets which influence physical activity in your community. - 8) Identify potential community partners to work with to create an active community. - 9) Practice techniques to increase confidence in and ability to engage community partners and grow active communities. - 10) Prioritize evidence-based strategies to support increased physical activity in your community. - 11) Describe the roles of decision makers to influence/improve public policy and create active communities. - 12) Communicate effectively with your community leaders and decision makers. - 13) Identify appropriate techniques to evaluate physical activity initiatives.
+2) Do fomilion with any answer (1, (1, 1, 1)

+2) Be familiar with programs that have been consequences of inactivity and the growing

+shown to work in similar obesity epidemic in the United States.

+communities/success stories.
+2) Communicate current physical activity recommendations.

+3) Describe methods of organizing a 3) Discuss why it is important to listen to

+community. members of your local community.

+4) Explain how to create a plan.
+4) Determine what defines a community i.e.

+5) Explain the benefits of evaluation. culture, language, geography.

+6) Identify valid resources, including local 5) Define policy improvements, systems and

+and internet sources (from funding to environmental change as it relates to

+. - physical activity.

+physical activity).
+6) Identify evidence-based strategies to

+support increased physical activity in your

+community.

+7) Identify ways to determine gaps and assets

+which influence physical activity in your

+community.

+8) Identify potential community partners to

+work with to create an active community.

+9) Practice techniques to increase confidence

+in and ability to engage community

+partners and grow active communities.

+10) Prioritize evidence-based strategies to

+support increased physical activity in your community.

+11) Describe the roles of decision makers to

+influence/improve public policy and create

+active communities.

+12) Communicate effectively with your

+community leaders and decision makers.

+13) Identify appropriate techniques to evaluate

+physical activity initiatives.

 Additional Instructor Learning Objectives:

-- 14) Identify two policy improvements, systems or environmental changes that are currently in place in your community that promote physical activity and identify two policy improvements, systems or environmental changes that should be introduced to further enhance physical activity in your community. - 15) Talk to a community leader or decision maker about the needed policy improvements, systems and environmental changes to improve physical activity in your community.
+14) Identify two policy improvements, systems

+or environmental changes that are currently

+in place in your community that promote

+physical activity and identify two policy

+improvements, systems or environmental

+changes that should be introduced to

+further enhance physical activity in your

+community.

+15) Talk to a community leader or decision

+maker about the needed policy

+improvements, systems and environmental changes to improve physical activity in

+changes to improve physical activity in your community.

+your community.